CLICK A DECADE TO BEGIN YOUR TOUR

 1977

 DCCTF makes grants totaling $2,084,000.
-Assets exceeding $27 million make it the seventh-largest community foundation in the nation.
+Assets exceeding $27 million make it the

 1978